6 reasons why international students love to study in Cyprus

 Earn While You Learn

-Cyprus offers work opportunities to international students to earn enough for living expenses.
-There are many work opportunities in the hospitality and hotel sectors as these are the better-paid sectors.
+Cyprus offers work opportunities to international students.
+There are work opportunities in the hospitality and hotel sectors as these are the better-paid sectors.
 Students also get work opportunities in the finance and IT sectors during their studies.
 Moreover, Cyprus has low levels of taxation and slightly lower living costs.
-Students usually have twenty working hours per week.
-Students may earn at least 500 to 600 Euros per month.
+Students can work up to 20 hours per week, and you can earn up to 500 Euros per month.

 Cyprus universities offer a variety of majors and choices to choose from.
-Study anything from Engineering to Business and Social sciences.
-Further, Cyprus spends nearly 7% of its GDP on education, ranking fourth for government spending.
+You can study Engineering, Law, Health Sciences, Nautical Sciences, Business, Humanities and Social Sciences.
 With great emphasis on the quality of education, the Cyprus Agency of Quality Assurance and Accreditation in Higher Education actively works to improve quality assurance procedures both internally and externally and to enhance the overall competitiveness of higher education in Cyprus.

 Known for sublime stretches of sand and dramatic cliffs, it is surprising that the region is filled with an array of natural wonders from beautiful beaches to glorious gorges.
-With 10,000 years of human civilization in its corner, Cyprus is a fascinating place to explore around your studies.
-In fact, the whole city of Paphos is a UNESCO world heritage site and countless of the world’s oldest items have been found around the island.
+With 12,000 years of human civilization in its corner, Cyprus is a fascinating place to explore around your studies.
+In fact, Nicosia is the #1 Small European City of the Future for Human Capital and Lifestyle (Financial Times 2022 & 2023) and the whole city of Paphos is a UNESCO world heritage site and countless of the world’s oldest items have been found around the island.

-Cyprus is a country rich in history and culture, divided into two different parts - Asia and Europe and 80% of the population is bilingual (Greek & English)
+Cyprus is a country rich in history and culture, and 80% of the population is bilingual speaking both Greek & English.

 Study in a Safe and Friendly Environment

 The environment is safe and friendly.
+Cyprus is one of the safest countries in the world for ages 15-29 according to World Health Organization (WHO).
 Compared to most parts of Europe, the crime rate in Cyprus is reasonably low.
 No wonder many tourists keep going there for holidays again and again.
+The island of Cyprus hosts more than 3 million tourists per year.

 Craydel has been rated 4.8 stars by students and working professionals